Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Model

-Our goal is to characterize when static contracts can implement the maximum amount of second-best effort given access to arbitrary contracts with bounded rewards.
-The agent's effort choices and signal realizations are unobserved over the course of the interaction.
+We will focus on a menu representation of dynamic contracts for incentivizing the agent to exert costly effort.\footnote{A more general format based on arbitrary communication and its equivalence to our menu representation is provided in \cref{subapx:contract_definition}. } Specifically, the designer offers the agent a menu of rewards

-Let $\messages_t$ be the message space of the agent at any time $t$.
-We denote the history at time~$t$ as $\history_t = \lbr{\mess_{t'}}_{t'\leq t}$.
-Let $\histories_t$ be the set of all possible histories at time $t$.
-Since we allow rewards to condition on the future realized outcome of interest (i.e., the state), we take rewards to belong to a bounded set, which we take to be the unit interval for simplicity.
-As mentioned in the introduction, we interpret the reward as an endorsement which positively influences the forecaster's reputation.
-Such reward bounds are also widely assumed in the literature on evaluating forecasters \citep[e.g.,][]{DPS2018}, as well as the literature on information elicitation more generally.\footnote{While we interpret the reward as non-monetary, our model also applies to applications where the designer faces an explicit budget constraints set by a third party. \citet{anthony2007management} discusses firms imposing budget constraints on different divisions; National meteorological agencies, such as the U.S. National Weather Service (NWS) receive public funding for operations; the Congressional Budget Office (CBO) operates under a fixed annual budget and provides forecasts for Congress.
-In such cases, designers are restricted to using this budget to incentivize information acquisition. } The agent thus receives a benefit according to the function:
+At any time $t\leq T$, if the agent picks a reward profile $\reward_t=(\reward_{t,0},\reward_{t,1})\in \rewardMenu_t$, the agent receives a reward of $\reward_{t,\state}$ after time $T$ when the state $\state$ is publicly revealed.
+As mentioned in the introduction, we can also interpret the reward as the probability of receiving an endorsement that positively influences the forecaster's reputation.
+Such reward bounds are also widely assumed in the literature on evaluating forecasters \citep[e.g.,][]{DPS2018}, as well as in the literature on information elicitation more generally.\footnote{While we interpret the reward as non-monetary, our model also applies to applications where the designer faces explicit budget constraints set by a third party. \citet{anthony2007management} discusses firms imposing budget constraints on different divisions; National meteorological agencies, such as the U.S.~National Weather Service (NWS) receive public funding for operations; the Congressional Budget Office (CBO) operates under a fixed annual budget and provides forecasts for Congress.
+In such cases, designers are restricted to using this budget to incentivize information acquisition. } Note that a crucial feature of this menu representation is that the agent only makes one irrevocable choice for the reward vectors.
+This is without loss of generality since we have assumed that the Poisson signals can arrive at most once over the entire time horizon.

-where $\contract(\history_T, \state)$ is the fraction of the total available reward provided to the agent when his history of reports is $\history_T$, and the realized state is $\state$---or, alternatively, the probability that the agent receives the reward, so that $R(h_{T}, \theta)$ can be interpreted as an endorsement probability.\footnote{While we allow randomization over the event that the agent receives the full reward, we do not allow stochastic messages from the principal to the agent.
-A discussion of how the possibility of such randomization influences the results is deferred to \cref{sub:randomized}.
-Allowing stochastic messages would introduce a second wedge between scoring rules and arbitrary contracts, which we do not consider to maintain focus on the ability to elicit information over time. } If the agent has exerted effort in~$\tilde{t}$ periods, his final payoff is $R(h_{T}, \theta)-c\tilde{t}\Delta$.